OutWooods/7-languages-prolog/learning-from-prolog.md

+# So...What have I learnt?

-1. A totally different way of looking at programming
+## A totally different way of looking at programming

 IO helped me see how JS worked but more deeply understand how Ruby, PhP and other languages implemented OO.
-By adding a contrast.

-It also made me think alot about metaprogramming and how to manipulate the underlying code I work.
+It contrasted with them, but ultimately is still a language that still played in the world of OO and imperative programming.

+But Prolog is just a completely different set of ideas, a whole different way of seeing code.
+Declarative programming takes (and is still taking) a bit of time to get your head around just, why would you do it like this?
+But more and more you can see the power of it.

+The more different you go, the more you see that things you take for granted (e.g. 'obviously I have to explain to the programme how to solve the problem') are ultimately design decisions.
+Someone has chosen that, but they could have chosen something else.
+Why pick that approach?
+There are definately points where you start appreciating how easy ruby is to use too - comparisson doesn't just point out flaws, it also makes you appreciate more how good you had it.

-2. It's made me appreciate more what SQL is about
+## It's made me appreciate more what SQL is about

-SQL is another declarative language.
-It explains why doing alot of imperative coding in SQL is so weird.
-Its bolted on.
-SQL was always about give me a request and I will fulfill it.
+To be honest, before I used Prolog, I just saw SQL as some sort of glorified calculator, it wasn't a real language.
+It was just a set of instructions.
+It explains why SQL can be a real pain, when you tried to code imperatively with it.
+Those features are bolted on.
+SQL was always about 'give me a request and I will fulfill it'.
 Don't tell me what to do.

 You might plan how to phrase a request in SQL to help it optimise.
 But more and more that's SQL's job too.

-It makes the language feel almost fake and mysterious compared to Ruby or PhP.
+And I imagine that's the case with prolog.
+If it continued, you'd make it better and better at optimising rules.

-3. It's excited me about logic
+## It's excited me about logic

-It's intriguing to see a different approach.
+It's intriguing to see a different approach - but also one based around mathematical logic.
+Prolog's got me reading around the subject, reading more about formal logic and mathematical boolean logic.
+To understand what predicates are - why unification is different from assignment.

 I think it's made me more open to understanding the funcational paradigm.
 I've been working solely with imperative languages (other than SQL, but even then I often do it with an ORM).
 And so it's made me think.